Skip advert

 Volkswagen ID.
 Buzz range & charging

 Volkswagen has also introduced a long-wheelbase variant of the ID.
 Buzz which has room to incorporate a larger 86kWh battery.
-As a result, its range doesn’t differ too far from the standard wheelbase model, so it’s capable of up to 283 miles to a charge.
-Meanwhile, the high-performance ID.
-Buzz GTX is expected to come with a range figure of around 260 miles, which should provide a solid 200-mile real-world range.
+As a result, its range doesn’t differ too far from the standard wheelbase model, so it’s capable of up to 290 miles to a charge despite the extra weight.
+The high-performance ID.
+Buzz GTX comes with a range figure of up to 254 miles in short-wheelbase guise, while the long-wheelbase GTX can do up to 280 miles.

 In standard form, the ID.
 Buzz can manage up to 185kW at a suitable public chargepoint, while 86kWh battery versions can charge at speeds of up to 200kW.
 That means charging the smaller battery from 10-80% will take just under half an hour in either guise. giving the MPV significantly longer legs if you don’t mind taking a break.